TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-01-31-lets-share-fails-and-tricks-with-gpt.md

 * What is a blind way to go?
 * How do you use it via REST API?

-Let me know in the comments or share on Twitter with #GPTtips.
+Let me know in the comments or share on Twitter with <a href="https://twitter.com/search?q=%23gpttips">#GPTtips</a>.
 I believe we can learn a lot from each other and reach our goals faster.

 <br>